gsn1074-css-examples/css-fade-in-link-target/README.md

 # css-fade-in-link-target

-This project show how to fade in elements when a link is clicked.
+This project shows how to fade in elements when a link is clicked.

 ## Development server